Molins Horror Film Festival: Dotze hores de terror (1978–1993)

 The 1981 edition hosted more than four hundred aficionados who witnessed the horror setting along with a very special programme for thirteen hours and a half in two parallel film theatres: Joventut Catòlica (La Peni) and the Cinema Versalles Palace.
-That year, the marathon started out with Nosferatu by Werner Herzog and closed with Alien El 8º pasajero by Ridley Scott, including performances at the end of each screening plus a lecture at 3:00am.
-Further films where The Hills Have Eyes by Wes Craven, Invasion of the Body Snatchers byPhilip Kaufman and The Fury by Brian de Palma, among others.
+That year, the marathon started out with Nosferatu by Werner Herzog and closed with Alien El 8º pasajero by Ridley Scott, including performances at the end of each screening plus a lecture at 3:00 am.
+Further films where The Hills Have Eyes by Wes Craven, Invasion of the Body Snatchers by Philip Kaufman and The Fury by Brian De Palma, among others.
 The expected fund raising wanted to cover the deficit suffered by the cine-club.
 In 1981 campaign included billboard posters, press and radio adverts.
-On this occasion, the Joventut cinema included Hera group’s performance and a trip to Count Dracula's homeland Transilvania was offered to be won on a raffle.
-There were also films like The fog by John Carpenter, Dracula by John Badham and Freaks by Tod Browning, among others.
+On this occasion, the Joventut cinema included Hera group's performance and a trip to Count Dracula's homeland Transilvania was offered to be won on a raffle.
+There were also films like The Fog by John Carpenter, Dracula by John Badham and Freaks by Tod Browning, among others.

 In 1982, the Dotze hores de cinema de terror de Molins de Rei repeated the model of two parallel screenings, on this occasion the venues were Cinema Joventut and Foment.
-More than one thousand people attended the screenings of Halloween by John Carpenter, The Funhouse by Tobe Hopper, Scanners by David Cronenberg, Friday the 13th by Sean S. Cunningham and e Stanley Kubyick.
-The Dotze horobe Hooper’s Poltergeist and John Landis’s An American Werewolf in London.
+More than one thousand people attended the screenings of Halloween by John Carpenter, The Funhouse by Tobe Hopper, Scanners by David Cronenberg, Friday the 13th by Sean S. Cunningham and e Stanley Ku by ick.
+The Dotze horobe Hooper's Poltergeist and John Landis's An American Werewolf in London.

-The 1983 edition opened with a mourning ceremony in honour of Lon Chaney’s cinematographic remains.
+The 1983 edition opened with a mourning ceremony in honour of Lon Chaney's cinematographic remains.
 Chaney was the first werewolf on screen ever.
 This time controversy was present again for several reasons: the use of an obituary to promote the event, the use of the town funeral service including a coffin, funeral wreath as well as an actor playing a priest, mourning parade and local police vehicles closing the event around the town streets.